UNOMP/unified-node-open-mining-portal/README.md

 responsive user-friendly front-end website featuring mining instructions, in-depth live statistics, and an admin center.

 #### Production Usage Notice - Don't do it, yet.
-This is beta software.
+This is ~~beta~~ alpha software.
 All of the following are things that can change and break an existing setup: functionality of any feature, structure of configuration files and structure of redis data.
 If you use this software in production then *DO NOT* pull new code straight into production usage because it can and ~~often~~ will break your setup and require you to tweak things like config files or redis data, among other things.